OxfordRSE/OpenBES-py/src/openbes/README.md

 In the case of lighting, for July and August, this value is hardcoded, whereas for other months and other energy uses it is calculated based on the hourly simulation and occupancy information.

+### Magic numbers

+The heating/cooling calculation uses a number of "magic numbers" (i.e., hardcoded constants) that are derived from regression analysis.
+Perhaps eventually we can give each a sensible name, but for now they are left as-is for clarity and traceability to the original Excel implementation.

 ## Tool issues: